openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 The sgx_mm_alloc API allows clients to specify one of three committing modes for an allocation:
-- EMA_RESERVE, only the virtual address range is reserved.
+- SGX_EMA_RESERVE, only the virtual address range is reserved.
 No EPC pages will be committed in this mode.
-- EMA_COMMIT_NOW: reserves and commits physical EPC upon allocation.
+- SGX_EMA_COMMIT_NOW: reserves and commits physical EPC upon allocation.
 EACCEPT will be done immediately.
-- EMA_COMMIT_ON_DEMAND: EACCEPT is done on demand, see below on committing and uncommitting.
+- SGX_EMA_COMMIT_ON_DEMAND: EACCEPT is done on demand, see below on committing and uncommitting.

 An allocation, once created, will own its address range until the deallocation